-ExactTarget Used A/B Testing To Improve Its Landing Page And Increased Its CTR By 40%
+ExactTarget Used A/B Testing To Improve Its Page and Increase CTR

 ExactTarget is a global SaaS provider of digital marketing services.
 Their expertise lies in cross-channel solutions that enable companies to run campaigns across email, marketing, social media, web, and mobile platforms.
 A data-driven approach allows marketers to realize a higher return on their investment.